|+44 20 7655 5530 +44 20 7655 5530||London|

-Alastair Livesey is a Senior Associate in the International Arbitration practice.
+Alastair Livesey is a Counsel in the International Arbitration practice.

 He acts as counsel in business-critical international commercial disputes across a variety of jurisdictions and industries.
 Al has acted for clients both in international commercial and investment treaty arbitrations, as well as complex multi-jurisdictional litigations, governed by a wide variety of national laws and institutional rules.
 In particular, he has significant experience acting as counsel in international arbitrations arising out of situations of fraud, regulatory breaches and other compliance issues.